pczeeuw/Recruitment/README.md

 <h1>Cloning the project</h1>

 Go to your Sts-working dir in the windows file explorer.
-Right-click and choose 'Git Bash here'
+Right-click and choose 'Git Bash here'.

 Type: <i>git clone https://github.com/pczeeuw/Recruitment.git</i>

 Wait for the process to finish and go to STS and select File -> Import -> Excisting Maven Project and navigate to the Recruitment dir in your workspace.